RomanW05/ecommerce/README.md

 * Email Service: Manages email sent to a subscribers list.
 Provides a list of subscribed user to send emails to and keeps track of the sent emails.
 * Analytics Service: Keeps track of all actions in the platform.
 Provides statistics based on user interactions, consumer behaviour and measures marketing campaigns effectiveness.

 Each microservice is built as a separate Python package and runs in its own Docker container.
 Communication between services is handled through Kafka topics, allowing for scalable and fault-tolerant messaging.
-The app also includes a gateway service, built with FastAPI, that provides a unified API for clients to interact with the microservices.
+The Web application also includes a gateway service, built with Django, that provides a unified API for clients to interact with the microservices.

-Overall, the microservices architecture provides a scalable and flexible platform for building an ecommerce web app, allowing for easy scaling and maintenance of individual components.
+Overall, the microservices architecture provides a scalable and flexible platform for building an ecommerce Web application, allowing for easy scaling and maintenance of individual components.

 ### Features: